reversinghub/GCC-Fun/README.md

 0000000000003de8 l    d  .fini_array    0000000000000000              .fini_array
 ```

 These sections are arrays of functions that get executed during the initialisation and termination phases.
-To figure out what functions are in those arrays, a quick solution is to use ```readelf``` and do a hexdump of those sections:
+To figure out what functions were added by the compiler in those arrays, a quick solution is to use ```readelf``` and do a hexdump of those sections:

 ```bash
 # readelf --hex-dump=.init_array a.out